afonsopacifer/nomsjs/README.md

 # N.O.M.s

-> Unit tests for witches.
+> Universal/isomorphic javascript unit tests for witches.

 ## How to install